NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 `callPackage` automatically passes attributes from `pkgs` to the given function, if they match attributes required by that function's argument attrset.
 Here, `callPackage` will supply `pkgs`, `lib`, and `stdenv`.

-Let's run this now:
+Now run the full `nix-build` command with the new expression argument:

 ```console
 $ nix-build -E 'with import <nixpkgs> {}; callPackage ./hello.nix {}'
 error: derivation name missing
 ```

-Progress!
-The new failure occurs with the *derivation*, further down in the file than the initial error on line 2 about the `pkgs` argument not having a value; we successfully resolved the previous error by changing the expression passed to `nix-build`.
+This new failure occurs with the *derivation*, further down in the file than the initial error on line 2 about the `pkgs` argument not having a value; the previous error was successfully resolved by changing the expression passed to `nix-build`.

 ### Naming a Derivation
 Every derivation needs a `name` attribute, which must either be set directly or constructed by `mkDerivation` from `pname` and `version` attributes, if they exist.

-Let's update the file again to add a `name`:
+Update the file again to add a `name`:

 ```nix
 { pkgs